gaeldatascience/inferring-pentagon-activity-from-pizza/README.md

 5. **Scheduled Execution**: Runs every 15 minutes during pizzeria operating hours (10am-1am) when traffic data is available and meaningful for analysis.

 ---

-## Motivation

-"Pizza intelligence" ("Pizzint") relies on the hypothesis that late-night gatherings at government sites correlate with increased local pizza delivery activity.
-Through the collection and analysis of such indirect behavioral signals, it becomes possible to detect anomalies that might suggest operational movements.
-This project illustrates how public data, when systematically processed, can yield insight into covert activity.

 ## Project Structure